-TOMS shoes started as a simple idea that came to founder, Blake Mycoskie, during a trip to Argentina in 2006.
-Now, more than 10 years later, TOMS has become known for one thing:
+TOMS shoes started as a simple idea that came to Founder, Blake Mycoskie during a trip to Argentina in 2006.
+Now, more than ten years later, TOMS has become known for one thing:

-When you buy a pair of their shoes, your purchase helps give a pair to a child in need.
+When you buy a pair of TOMS shoes, your purchase helps give a pair to a child in need.

 TOMS’ unique selling point sparked a lot of notice and customer loyalty, but the company didn't plan to settle and let customers do all their marketing for them.